This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

-Cerebral palsy is a neurological condition caused by brain damage in fetuses and newborns.
-Diabetes is a chronic illness characterized by high blood sugar levels.
-As dissimilar as they may seem, there is a connection.
-Research tells us that gestational diabetes, diabetes that occurs during pregnancy, may put a baby at risk for being born with cerebral palsy; and a child born with cerebral palsy may be at a greater risk for later developing diabetes and other chronic illnesses.
+Cerebral palsy is a neurological condition caused by brain underdevelopment or damage.
+Diabetes is a chronic illness characterized by poor production or usage of insulin in the body, resulting in elevated blood sugar.
+A child born with cerebral palsy may be at a greater risk of developing diabetes and other chronic illnesses.

 How Diabetes Affects Babies

 A woman with gestational diabetes can control and manage the condition, but if it is not controlled, it can cause harm to the developing fetus.
 Gestational diabetes puts babies at risk for excess fat, breathing problems, and later development of obesity and type 2 diabetes.

 It is not just gestational diabetes that puts babies at risk; type 1 and type 2 diabetes may also cause complications.

 A woman with type 1 or type 2 diabetes can minimize risks to her unborn baby by keeping her condition under control and her blood sugar levels normal.

 If diabetes is not well-controlled, the baby could be at risk for severe heart, spine, or brain birth defects, excess fat and abnormal size, and even a miscarriage or a stillbirth.